exponea/exponea-android-sdk/Documentation/firebase.md

 > 👍
 >
->  This implementation is not included in the SDK in order to keep it as small as possible and avoid including the libraries that are not essential for its functionality.
-You can copy the example code below and use it in your app.
+> This implementation isn't included in the SDK to avoid adding non-essential libraries.
+Copy the example code below and use it in your app.

 1. Create the service: